rukai/stegNote/readme.md

 ### Windows

-Open the file 'compile.bat' in a text editor.
+Open the file 'compileAndPackage.bat' in a text editor.

 Locate the line: